Azure-Samples/Machine-Learning-Operationalization/documentation/getting-started.md

 The resource group, storage account, and ACR are created quickly.
 The ACS deployment can take some time.
 Once the setup command has finished setting up the resource group, storage account, and ACR, it outputs environment export commands for the AML CLI environment.

-**Note**: If you do not supply a -c parameter when you call the environment set up, the environment is configured a local only mode.
+**NOTE**: If you do not supply a -c parameter when you call the environment set up, the environment is configured a local only mode.
 If you choose this option, you will not be able to run any cluster mode commands.

+After setup is complete, set the environment to be used for this deployment.

+    az ml env set --cluster-name [environment name] -g [resource group]

+- Cluster name: the name used when setting up the environment
+- Resource group name: the name you specified for the setup command above.
+Or if you didn't specify it at time of set up, it was created and returned in the output of the set up command.

+Note that once the environment is created, for subsequent deployments, you only need to use the set command above.

-#### Create an account
+##### Create an account
 This creates an account that will be used for billing.
 You need to this once, and can re-use the same account in multiple deployments.

     az ml account modelmanagement create -l [Azure region, e.g. eastus2] -n [your account name] -g [resource group name: existing] --sku-capacity 1 --sku-name S1

+Set the account to be used for this deployment:

+    az ml account modelmanagement set -n [your account name] -g [resource group it was created in]